roychon/roychon/README.md

 ### Hi there 👋

-I'm Roy, an incoming 2nd year Computer Science student at the University of Waterlo and aspiring software engineer.
+I'm Roy, an incoming 2nd year Computer Science student at the University of Waterloo with hopes of being software engineer.

 ### 💻 Some of my projects include...
 - [Cacao Talk] 🍬, a full stack messenger app that allows users to talk to associates.
 Models functionality of real-time social apps using MVC Model